vermosi/dbmm/README.md

 ### To-Do List

-* Add multiple backgrounds based upon:[Location, Time, and Weather]
+* Add multiple backgrounds based upon:[Location, Time, and Weather] (Ver.
+1 priority.)
 * Add audio, and audio controls:[Volume Button, start off muted, 3-5 volume levels.]
+(Unsure about this.)
 * Integrate API to pull in de-stress quotes, perhaps new quote every refresh, or a set time variable.
+(Also unsure about.)